SmBe19/TimeMgr/README.md

-tm status	shows the active task tm reset	resets the time for all tasks tm archive	saves the save file under a different name tm sum		sums up the times of all the given tasks (e.g. tm sum task1 task3 task4) tm pa		prints all defined aliases
+tm status	shows the active task tm reset	resets the time for all tasks tm archive	saves the save file under a different name tm sum		sums up the times of all the given tasks (e.g. tm sum task1 task3 task4).
+Use -2 for the active task. tm rename	renames the given task (e.g. tm rename oldTaskName newTaskName). tm cat		changes the active task to the given task. tm pa		prints all defined aliases
 ```